-New iPad made official by Apple with Retina Display, A5X processorAlex Wagner - Deputy Managing Editor, News Desk
+New iPad made official by Apple with Retina Display, A5X processorAlex Wagner - Editorial Director of News and Content

 All of the rumors and speculation can finally come to an end, as Apple today announced the new iPad at its event in San Francisco.
 The new iPad features the same 9.7-inch display as its predecessors, but this new model features a Retina display that packs in a resolution of 2048x1536 and has 264 pixels per inch.
 Under the hood, the new iPad packs a dual-core A5X chip that's capable of quad-core graphics performance.
 Moving around back, the new iPad includes a 5-megapixel camera with 1080p video capture, and there's also a VGA Facetime camera on the new iPad's frontside.
 The new iPad's software keyboard will include voice dictation.